 They are a common finding during breast assessment and may even be picked up incidentally.
 “They can be managed conservatively most of the time,” says Dr Yunaev, “but if there is a progressive increase in the size of the lesion or if the lesion is greater than 2.5-3cm, excision should be considered (2).
 Also, multiple fibroadenomas are associated with some rare cancer syndromes, such as Maffucci syndrome, Cowden syndrome and Carney complex.
 Fibroadenomas that develop in these kindred should be excised too(1).”

 2 – IT HAS ATYPICAL FEATURES

 A super common ultrasound finding for a benign Breast lump is a Breast cyst.
 Normally these require reassurance only.
-However, specialist surgeons may decide to remove them surgically, particularly if women are bothered by their large and recurrent size or if the imaging and biopsy assessment indicates any “atypical features’”, which means cancer can’t be excluded, or like in the case of Sarah, complex cysts (which are not to be confused with simple cysts) may require surgical intervention, because of possibility of cancer in these lesions (4).
+However, specialist surgeons may decide to remove them surgically, particularly if women are bothered by their large and recurrent size or if the imaging and biopsy assessment indicates any “atypical features’”, which means cancer can’t be excluded, or like in the case of Sarah, complex cysts (which are not to be confused with simple cysts) may require surgical intervention, because of possibility of breast cancer treatment in these lesions (4).

 3- IT DISCHARGES

 Nipples that discharge clear or bloody fluid should definitely be referred to Specialist Breast surgeons for assessment.
 Most of the time only a small proportion of papillomas have a risk of cancer associated with them.

 These patients will need a surgical investigation of their symptoms to rule out the possibility of cancer and to excise the papillomas(4).